sneakysneak/docs/pages/custom-connectors/08-scripting.md

 #### action_condition

 Function is used to essentially combine a Method with a Decision Step, allowing a test to be performed that directs a Transaction down either the True or False exit points.
-Just by adding this function to a Step, Cyclr will add True and False exit points.
+If this function is included in a method, Cyclr will add True and False exit points.

 ###### Global object